Table of contents

 2. Use employee feedback tools

-Gather direct input from employees with employee feedback tools designed to surface insights quickly and consistently:
+Want a pulse on your culture?
+Gather direct feedback from employees using tools designed to surface insights quickly and consistently, like:

 - Employee surveys